Generose Corporation dba Risingline Terms and Conditions of Service

 1.3 Request for Services: Any request for service made by the Client to the Contractor.
 Request for Services includes all service requests placed verbally, electronically, or in writing and includes requests communicated by telephone, email, fax, mail, courier, or in-person.
 Requests for Services may directly reference estimates, proposals, or published service descriptions provided by the Contractor or may be service requests or work descriptions originated by the Client.

 1.4 Change Request: An addendum or additional service request sent from the Client and referencing a current Project.

 1.5 Project: The Services and Deliverables to be provided to the Client.

-1.7 Deliverables: The work product specified in the Agreement to be delivered by Contractor to Client.
+1.7 Deliverables: The work product specified in the Agreement to be delivered by the Contractor to the Client.

-1.8 Client Materials: All content materials, information, photography, writings, web hosting servers, domain registration, email accounts and other assets or resources which are owned by the Client and provided to Contractor for Service Work.
+1.8 Client Materials: All content materials, information, photography, writings, web hosting servers, domain registration, email accounts, and other assets or resources that are owned by the Client and provided to Contractor for Service Work.

-1.10 Licensed Property: All designs and digital works which are created originally and copyrighted by Contractor and licensed to the Client for use in connection with the Project.
+1.10 Licensed Property: All designs and digital works that are created originally and copyrighted by the Contractor and licensed to the Client for use in connection with the Project.

 1.13 Agreement: The entire content of this Terms and Conditions of Service document and the service requests described in the Request for Services.

 This agreement is between you (the Client) and Generose Corporation, an Idaho corporation doing business as Risingline (the Contractor).
 The Terms and Conditions of this agreement become binding upon both parties when: